jmgorton/WordSearch2/README.md

 `java -cp target/<file-name-SNAPSHOT>.jar com.github.jmgorton.wordsearch.App <relative/path/to/some/puzzle.txt>`

+Be sure the puzzle is in the right format!

 ## Other Commands
 For an overview of what maven is, see [Maven's 5 Minute Guide].